Princess-Cheeseballs/docs/src/en/wizden-staff/maintainer/review-procedure.md

 - For relatively minor changes, opt to simply [complete them yourself](https://cli.github.com/manual/gh_pr_checkout) and push to the PR.

-- When requesting changes to a PR be made, keep them within the scope of the PR.
+- When requesting changes to a PR, keep them within the scope of the PR.
 For example, while requesting small numerical adjustments on a `No C#` PR is fine, it would exceed the scope of the PR to request a new system to be added.
 In cases like these, it is best to close the PR and explain the changes that would need to be made.

-- If a PR touches code outside of your area of expertise and you are not confident in properly reviewing it, you should try and contact another maintainer to help with the review if possible.
+- If a PR touches code outside of your area of expertise and you are not confident in properly reviewing it, you should try to contact another maintainer to help with the review if possible.

-- If you are helping another maintainer review a PR but do not want to dedicate yourself to a full review, you should try and follow partial review guidelines.
+- If you are helping another maintainer review a PR but do not want to dedicate yourself to a full review, you should try to follow partial review guidelines.

 ## Partial Review guidelines.